awsdocs/aws-server-migration-service-user-guide/doc_source/console_workflow.md

 1. To change any job parameters, select a job on the **Replication jobs** page and choose **Actions**, **Edit replication job**\.
 After entering new information in the **Edit configuration job** form, choose **Save** to commit your changes\.
 **Note**
-You may need to refresh the page for the changes to become visible\.<a name="delete_replication"></a>
+You may need to refresh the page for the changes to become visible\.

+## Delete a Replication Job<a name="delete_replication"></a>

+After you have finished replicating a server, you can delete the replication job\.
+This stops the replication job and cleans up any artifacts created by the service \(for example, the job's S3 bucket\)\.
+This does not delete any AMIs created by runs of the stopped job\.
+When you are done using a connector and no longer need it for any replication jobs, you can disassociate it from AWS SMS\.

 **To shut down replication**

-1. After you have finished replicating a server, you can delete the replication job\.
-Choose **Replication jobs**, select the desired job, choose **Actions**, and then choose **Delete replication jobs**\.
+1. Choose **Replication jobs**, select the desired job, choose **Actions**, and then choose **Delete replication jobs**\.
 In the confirmation window, choose **Delete**\.
-This stops the replication job and cleans up any artifacts created by the service \(for example, the job's S3 bucket\)\.
-This does not delete any AMIs created by runs of the stopped job\.
 **Note**
 You may need to refresh the page for the changes to become visible\.

 1. To clear your server catalog after you no longer need it, choose **Servers**, **Clear server catalog**\.
-The list of servers is removed from AWS SMS and your display\.

-1. When you are done using a connector and no longer need it for any replication jobs, you can disassociate it\.
-Choose **Connectors** and select the connector to disassociate\.
+1. To disassociate a connector after you no longer need it, choose **Connectors** and select the connector\.
 Choose **Disassociate** at the top\-right corner of its information section and choose **Disassociate** again in the confirmation window\.
-This action deregisters the connector from AWS SMS\.